vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 | Channel Material | -- |
 | Level II Stream Type | -- |

 ## Unplanned Deviations from the Protocol

 Identify and describe any unplanned deviations from the original replication protocol the occurred during the course of the replication.
 Explain the rationale behind any deviations.
 Finally, provide the details and results of any sensitivity analyses conducted to assess whether these deviations may have impacted the results of the replication.

 ## Discussion

-Provide a summary and interpretation of the key findings of the replication.
+Provide a summary and interpretation of the key findings of the replication *vis-a-vis* the original study results.
 If the attempt was a failure, discuss possible causes of the failure.
 These may include:
 - Practical Causes – related to lack of data, code, details in the original analysis
 - Informative Causes – related to absence of effect, change in population, or location.